 - Staff Assignment Lists for Expressions.
 Apply dynamics and other expressions to multiple staves simultaneously using Finale's new Assignment Lists.
 See To add an expression to multiple staves and Expression Selection dialog box.

 - Layer Assignment Improvements for Expressions.
-In measures with multiple layers, you can now assign expressions to the active layer or all layers using the new Favor Attachment to Active Layer command under the Expression menu.
+In measures with multiple layers, you can now assign expressions to the active layer or all layers using a new option under the Expression menu.
+See Edit/Favor Attachment to Active Layer.
 You can now apply layer colors to expressions by checking Layer Colors Apply To All Layer Items in Preferences-Display Colors.